Decks

 Turn your Obsidian notes into flashcards.
 No special syntax.
 No separate deck to build.

 Tag a file with #decks.
-Every header you wrote becomes the front of a card; every paragraph below becomes the back.
+Each ## heading becomes the front of a card; the text below becomes the back.
 Tables, image occlusion, and ==cloze== highlights work the same way.
-Scheduling is handled by FSRS — the modern spaced-repetition algorithm.
+Scheduling is handled by FSRS-6 — the modern spaced-repetition algorithm.

 Demo